Zemanta/mrgob/README.md

 ### Logging

-job.Log is an instance of go's logger struct which logs each line with a prefix to stderr so we can extract our log lines in the runner.
+job.Log is an instance of go's logger struct which logs each line with a prefix to stderr so the runner can extract them.

     job.Log.Print("My log line")

 ### Counters

-job.Count outputs a counter line to stderr to a predefined counter group so we can fetch them in the runner.
+job.Count writes a counter line to stderr with the predefined counter group so the runner can fetch them.

     job.Count("myCounter", 1)

 ### Testing jobs

-For testing mappers and reducers use tester.Test\*Job function which simulate Hadoop mapreduce by streming input into mapper, sorting mapper's output, streaming it to reducer and writing reducer's output to output writer.
+For testing mappers and reducers use tester.Test\*Job functions which simulate mapreduce by streming input into mapper, sorting mapper's output, streaming it to the reducer and writing reducer's output to the defined output writer.

     func TestRawJob(input io.Reader, output io.Writer, mapper func(io.Writer, io.Reader), reducer func(io.Writer, io.Reader))